-We now have eight anti-poaching networks in the PIT corridor of eastern Nepal where we have witnessed a 60% decrease in trap and snare presence.
+We now have nine anti-poaching networks in the PIT corridor of eastern Nepal where we have witnessed a 60% decrease in trap and snare presence.
 We also have three anti-poaching networks in western Nepal!

 Select "No Panda Poaching" as your gift designation when checking out.